Source to sea litter survey

 No matter where you live across the UK, you can help keep our seas clean.
 Most of the litter that ends up on our beaches or in the sea starts its journey in villages, towns and cities miles from the coast.

-What is Source to Sea Litter Quest?
+What is Source to Sea Litter Survey?

 Every year, thousands of people head to the coast to take part in a beach clean and record what they find there.
 But if you don't live near the sea, you can still make a difference to the health of our ocean by recording the litter you see in your local area.